DustNet: A Wireless Network of Ultrasonic Neural Implants: Circuit Implementation

 \subsection{Ultrasound Interface \& Digital Backend}

 The communication protocol and data sampling are managed by the digital backend.
-After $V_{POR}$ is raised during start-up, the digital backend begins to write data from the ADC ($D_{OUT}$) or LFSR ($D_{PRBS}$) into the FIFO memory.
+After $V_{POR}$ is raised during start-up, the digital backend begins to write data from the ADC ($D_{OUT}$) or LFSR ($D_{PRBS}$) into the 16 x 9-bit FIFO memory.
+To ensure that no data is overwritten, the FIFO depth $D_{FIFO}$ must satisfy: $D_{FIFO} \geq N_{imp}T_{pulse}f_s$, where $T_{pulse}$ is the duration of the Uplink Mode pulses.
 The 6.25 kHz $CLK_{samp}$ serves as the write enable for the FIFO memory and advances the LFSR code.

 In Config Mode, an envelope detector circuit processes the symbols transmitted by the external interrogator ($V_{ENV}$), which are demodulated and processed by a finite-state machine (FSM).
 To identify the downlink symbols ($DL_{DATA}$), the envelope detector compares the instantaneous US envelope voltage with the average envelope voltage using two low-pass filters with different corner frequencies, as shown in Fig. \ref{fig_schematics}(b).
 The FSM processes the downlink data and updates the link parameters stored in configuration registers if the transmitted target ID matches the externally hard-coded implant ID set using pads on the IC.